A Journey Through Time Beneath St. Pierre Cathedral

 Sunshine and historic strolls after the tour

-Several members took the opportunity to explore nearby landmarks, including the Alabama Plaque, commemorating the signing of the First Geneva Convention in 1864 and the founding of the International Committee of the Red Cross.
-Others wandered through the Parc des Bastions, enjoying both the historic setting and the mild spring weather.
+After the museum visit, participants enjoyed a sunny late afternoon above ground, lingering along the Promenade de la Treille with its sweeping views over Geneva.
+Some explored nearby landmarks, including the Alabama Plaque, marking the 1864 signing of the First Geneva Convention and the founding of the International Committee of the Red Cross.
+While others strolled through the Parc des Bastions, taking in the historic surroundings and mild spring weather.

 Dinner at the Hôtel de Ville